 Douglassville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Douglassville in 2010 was $20,377, which is lower middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $81,508 for a family of four.
-Douglassville also has one of the higher rates of people living in poverty in the nation, with 33.04% of its population below the federal poverty line.
+The per capita income in Douglassville in 2018 was $21,722, which is low income relative to Pennsylvania, and lower middle income relative to the rest of the US.
+This equates to an annual income of $86,888 for a family of four.
+Douglassville also has one of the higher rates of people living in poverty in the nation, with 32.78% of its population below the federal poverty line.

 Douglassville is a somewhat ethnically-diverse town.
 The people who call Douglassville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Douglassville residents report their race to be White, followed by Asian.
-Important ancestries of people in Douglassville include Hungarian, French , Italian, and Irish.
+Important ancestries of people in Douglassville include Hungarian, Italian, Irish, German, and French.

 The most common language spoken in Douglassville is English.
-Other important languages spoken here include Italian and Spanish.
+Other important languages spoken here include Polish and African languages.